awsdocs/aws-powershell-user-guide/doc_source/pstools-discovery-aliases.rst

     Get-EC2Instance         DescribeInstances        Amazon Elastic Compute Cloud        EC2 Get-OPSInstances        DescribeInstances        AWS OpsWorks                        OPS

-Note that you can omit the :code:`?ApiOperation` parameter name in the preceding call, so the following is equivalent:
+Note that you can omit the :code:`-ApiOperation` parameter name in the preceding call, so the following is equivalent:

 .. code-block:: none